Congratulations on one of the best investments you can make! Yourself!

 Use a gentle touch and remember even though the extensions feel like your own hair, they need to be cared for in a gentler manner.
 For some people it will take longer to get used to caring for their extensions properly.
 This is normal, especially if this is your first time having extensions.

-Shampoo extensions with extra care and apply conditioner only to the ends of your hair.
-Any conditioner that comes in contact with the attached area of the extension will compromise the life of your extensions.
+Shampoo extensions with extra care and apply conditioner only to the mids and ends of your hair.
+Any conditioner that comes in contact with the attached area of the extension can compromise the life of your extensions.
 If you do not regularly use conditioner, you will need to now.
 Your extensions do not get the same nutrients and vitamins your actual hair does, so you must condition your extensions.

-Do not use conditioner directly on the attached area of your extensions.
-Use only on the midshaft and ends to avoid any slippage.
+Do not use conditioner directly on the attached area of your extensions, use only on the midshaft and ends to avoid any slippage.
 Also do not use any leave in conditioners or oil based products close to your scalp.

 I suggest brushing your hair prior to shampooing and conditioning.
 If you must brush your hair wet, which again I do not recommend, hold your hair in a ponytail in a tight fist at the nape of your neck and brush hair with your other hand making sure there is no tension on the scalp.

-If you are someone who washes their hair daily, I can relate.
+If you are someone who washes their hair daily, I understand.
 If you have fine or oily hair, I suggest one of 2 things, go ahead and wash your hair daily or you can just wash the top part of your natural hair and sides around the face.
 Pull the rest back into a loose bun to avoid tangling.
 Blow dry just that part and viola.

 When going to bed at night or exercising, pull your hair into a loose ponytail at the nape of your neck or a loose braid.
 This will prevent tangling.